-There are 3 primary things you need to sell online: products to sell, a way for online shoppers to find and buy them, and a process for storing goods and shipping orders.
-This guide explains how to sell online step-by-step, and explores ways to combine these elements in an efficient, profitable operation.
+There are three primary considerations to think about when you sell online: products to sell, a way for online shoppers to find and buy them, and a process for storing goods and shipping orders.
+This guide explains how to sell online step-by-step and explores ways to combine these elements in an efficient, profitable operation.

 1. Decide What to Sell Online

 A key part of learning how to sell online is understanding your product sourcing options.
 Most online sellers buy goods from wholesalers, but many make their own goods or contract with companies to make goods to their specifications.
 Plus, you can also sell custom made-to-order products or goods that ship straight from supplier warehouses.

 Sell In-Demand Products